zaiquiriw/gdv-rune-night/Vault Parity.md

 ## Requirements
 1. Git is installed
+2. Git bash
-2. The user is logged in
+3. The user is logged in
-3. The user has a clone of the remote repository
+4. The user has a clone of the remote repository

 The plugin should have all default settings cloned from the repo.